patternandshape/patternandshape/readme.md

 ### Description

-Pattern &amp; Shape is the online portfolio of Molly Curtin.
+Pattern &amp; Shape is the web development and design portfolio of Molly Curtin.

 ### Technologies Used